ibeach/ibeach.github.io/_pages/hyperbolic.md

 <b>Explanation:</b>
 Just as the Euclidean plane can be tiled by (certain kinds of) regular polygons, so can the hyperbolic plane.
-Moreover, the action of Fuchsian groups on hyperbolic space can induce tilings of the hyperbolic plane.
+Moreover, the action of Fuchsian groups on hyperbolic space can induce tilings of the hyperbolic plane by their fundamental domain.
 See also "The Beauty of the Hyperbolic Plane" on my Talks page.

 <b>Learn More:</b>
 <ul>